Product Development Process - Explained

 Product and service development (PSD) is more than simply manufacturing a product or devising procedures for carrying out at service.
 PSD involves strategic assessment of your concept and how it delivers value to the customer.
 Likewise, you will have to compare the value delivered to customers against the value received for the product.

-In the previous lectures, you examined the needs and wants of your target customers.
-Your job in PSD is to develop a product or service that meets those needs or wants without including additional features that dont earn additional return from customers.
+In the previous lectures, we examined the needs and wants of your target customers.
+Your job in PSD is to develop a product or service that meets those needs or wants without including additional features that do not earn additional return from customers.
 This concept is known as developing a Minimum Viable Product (MVP).

 We begin by examining in detail the research and development process for a product or service.
-Process generally includes the following steps:
+There are numerous Product Development Frameworks (discussed below), but hte process of product development generally includes the following steps:

 - Initial Research and Development